-Effective January 1, 2009, we adopted a newly issued accounting standard for noncontrolling interests, which requires a noncontrolling interest in a subsidiary to be reported as equity and the amount of consolidated net income specifically attributable to the noncontrolling interest to be included within consolidated net income.
+Effective January 1, 2009, we adopted a newly issued accounting standard for noncontrolling interests, which requires a noncontrolling interest in a subsidiary to be reported as equity and the amount of net income specifically attributable to the noncontrolling interest to be included within consolidated net income.
 This standard also requires consistency in the manner of reporting changes in the parent's ownership interest and requires fair value measurement of any noncontrolling equity investment retained in a deconsolidation.
-In connection with our adoption, which was fully reflected in our December 31, 2008 Form 10-K/A, we also reviewed and retrospectively adopted the measurement and classification provisions for redeemable securities as further discussed below.
+In connection with our adoption which was fully reflected in our December 31, 2008 Form 10-K/A, we also reviewed and retrospectively adopted the measurement and classification provisions for redeemable securities as further discussed below.
 As a result, we adjust the carrying amounts of noncontrolling redeemable interests held by third parties in certain of our properties to redemption values at each reporting date.
 Because holders of the noncontrolling redeemable interests in properties can require us to redeem these interests for cash, we classify these noncontrolling redeemable interests outside of permanent equity.
-Adjustments to the carrying amounts of these noncontrolling redeemable interests in properties, to reflect the change in redemption value at the end of each reporting period, are recorded to partners' equity.
+These adjustments increased accumulated deficit in consolidated equity.
+Adjustments to the carrying amounts of these noncontrolling redeemable interests in properties, to reflect the change in redemption value at the end of each reporting period, are recorded to accumulated deficit.
+Additionally, due to certain cash redemption features that may be deemed outside of our control, certain preferred units are also classified as temporary equity.